lsc4ss-s22/final-project-crypto/README.md

 ## Data Processing and Analysis
 ### 1. Spark-based Data Preprocessing Pipeline
 > Read currency data and calculate returns and volatility of currencies.
+> After the implementation of Pyspark(parallel processing locally with work distributed to 4 instances, the running time is down to 11.7 mins, in comparison to hours when serial processing.

 **Original codes available at:** <a href="https://github.com/lsc4ss-s22/final-project-crypto/blob/main/Python%20scripts/data%20preprocessing.py">data preprocessing.py</a>